Discovery of Hyperelastic Constitutive Laws from Experimental Data with EUCLID: Results of material model identification and discovery on experimental data

 When using global UT and PS data, EUCLID attains the lowest global error ($\mathcal{L}^2=0.16\%$), followed by the 2-term Ogden ($0.22\%$) and the 3rd-order GMR ($0.48\%$).
 For the UT and PS local dataset the 2-term Ogden and EUCLID perform comparably ($\mathcal{L}^2=0.24\%$ and $0.26\%$, respectively), while the 3rd-order GMR shows substantially larger global error ($1.05\%$).
 With the UT and TTf local data, the 2-term Ogden and EUCLID again achieve nearly identical global errors (respectively $0.17\%$ and $0.19\%$).
 Across all scenarios the local-field errors in $u_1$, $\lambda_1$ and $\lambda_2$ remain modest and of similar magnitude for the best-performing methods.

 A few observations emerge here.
 First, somewhat surprisingly, a model identified or discovered based on global data has a comparable level of accuracy in local predictions than the same model identified or discovered based on local data.
 Overall, the lowest prediction errors in terms of both global and local metrics for a given model tend to be obtained when the model is identified or discovered based on the UT+TTf local data, possibly because this dataset offers a combination of a large range of principal stretches and a large diversity of stress states (Figure \ref{fig:heterogenity}e3).
+Such diversity could be enhanced by adopting complex loading setups such as biaxial tension or combined tension and torsion, which, however, require dedicated machines not widely available in standard experimental labs.
+Conversely, the common uniaxial loading test on complex geometries adopted here can be performed with basic equipment and the presented results seem to indicate that the achieved coverage of the state space is enough to satisfactorily discover the constitutive law of natural rubber.
 In terms of model selection, comparing the results obtained from the three considered datasets (UT+PS global data, UT+PS local data and UT+TTf local data), the UT+TTf local dataset also appears as the most demanding one for model selection, followed by the UT+PS local and then by the UT+PS global datasets.
 In this hierarchy of datasets, models that perform well with a more demanding dataset also do with the less demanding one(s), but not vice versa.
 Finally, comparing the performance of the pre-selected models, the 2-term Ogden model emerges as the most robust one, since it performs well for identification from all datasets.
 However, EUCLID offers two important advantages: on one hand, it matches or outperforms the predictive accuracy of the 2-term Ogden model without requiring an a priori choice of the model form; on the other hand, it is computationally more efficient as it amounts to a convex minimization, whereas fitting a multi-term Ogden law requires nonlinear, non-convex optimization (ideally to be performed multiple times with different initial guesses).